 Silvia De Ascaniis

-Silvia is a lecturer and researcher at the Institute of Digital Technologies for Communication of Università della Svizzera italiana - USI, Lugano (Switzerland).
+Silvia is lecturer and researcher (maître d'enseignement et de recherche) at the Institute of Digital Technologies for Communication of Università della Svizzera italiana - USI, Lugano (Switzerland).
 She is the coordinator of the UNESCO Chair in ICTs to develop and promote sustainable tourism in World Heritage Sites.

 She got a PhD in Communication Sciences from USI with a thesis on pragmatic and argumentative aspects of Online Travel Reviews (freely accessible here).
 During the PhD she worked as instructional designer at eLab (the laboratory for eLearning applications of USI) and as assistant of the Director of study of the Faculty of Communication, Culture and Society at USI.
 She was visiting scholar at the Institute for Innovation in Business and Social Research, University of Wollongong (Australia), where she worked under the supervision of prof. Ulrike Gretzel.

 He activities lie in the intersection area among Information and Communication Technologies (ICTs), tourism and heritage, and mainly tackle the following topics: